Last modified: 22 June 2016

-The impact of Tax Saving investments will not be same for all tax payers.
-It depends upon the total taxable income and status of the tax payer.
-A tax payer having income taxable at higher rates will have more impact on his / her tax liability than others.
-You may use Maximize Tax Savings tool to check the impact of your investments on your tax liability.
+The impact of Deductions available under various sections of Income Tax Act is not same for all.
+It depends upon applicable tax rates as per the total taxable income and status of assessees.
+An assessee, whose income is taxable at higher rates will have more tax savings i.e. more impact on his / her tax liability than the assessee whose income is taxable at lower rates.
+You may use Maximize Tax Savings tool to check the impact of various availabe deductions to you on your tax liability.

 Deductions Allowable under various sections of Chapter VIA of Income Tax Act :

-- Life Insurance Premium For individual, policy must be in self or spouse's or any child's name.
-For HUF, it may be on life of any member of HUF.
+- Life Insurance Premium For individual, policy must be in self or spouse's or any child's name in case of individuals and on life of any HUF member in case of HUF.

 - Sum deducted from salary payable to Govt.
 Servant for securing deferred annuity for self-spouse or child Payment limited to 20% of salary.

-- Contribution made under Employee's Provident Fund Scheme.
+- Contributions by an individual made under Employees' Provident Fund Scheme

-- Contribution to PPF For individual, can be in the name of self/spouse, any child & for HUF, it can be in the name of any member of the family.
+- Contribution made by a Resident Individual in PPF account.
+The account can be in the name of self/spouse, any child & for HUF, it can be in the name of any member of the family.